JaedanC/PythonTutorial/docs/Advanced.md

 There will not be a task for this topic, as it is very situational.
 And often a recursive implementation can be done without recursion, with better performance.
 Usually the trade-off though is that a recursive solution may be elegant.
 The following recursive function breaks down an integer into a list of it's smallest factors.

+For this example it is important to note that adding two lists just combines them into one list.

 ```python
 def get_factors(number):
     # The recursive case is first.